 In project number 2, a ram pump has been simulated.
 In this simulation, a mesh motion model with an angular velocity of 1 radian per second has been used, and the input speed has Water is 1m/s, and at the outlet, water is discharged at atmospheric pressure.

 Problem number 3 simulates the water flow inside a Francis water turbine.
 A water turbine is a turbomachinery that converts kinetic energy from water flow or potential energy from water height differences into rotational motion.
 Francis turbines are one of the types of water turbines that have the ability to use both kinetic and potential energy for power generation at the same time due to the location of their blades.

 In project number 4, the water flow passing over the Kaplan turbine is investigated.
 The Kaplan turbine rotates at 3300 rpm and sucks the water in.
 RNG k-epsilon model is exploited to solve turbulent flow equations.

 In project number 5, we are going to study the hydrodynamics of the Small Size Kaplan Turbine.
-The geometry included a small size Kaplan turbine with 125 [mm] as a new prototype.
-Our static domain consists of 8 [m] long rectangle, and our rotary domain is the Kaplan geometry with 16.5 RPM as the angular velocity.
+The geometry included a small-size Kaplan turbine with 125 [mm] as a new prototype.
+Our static domain consists of 8 [m] long rectangles, and our rotary domain is the Kaplan geometry with 16.5 RPM as the angular velocity.